- CVT is fairly responsive

 With an independent suspension at all four corners, the Quest benefits from a smaller footprint than other minivans.
 It feels the most nimble of all its competitors, and in big part, that's due to the electrohydraulic steering.
 Using signals to direct the power steering's hydraulic pump instead of a belt, the Quest delivers the most natural steering feel of its class--though the electronic power steering in the Toyota Sienna is quite good, it doesn't rebound from inputs with the same relaxed feel.

 That said, it's still a minivan, and as direct as its steering can be, and as well as it damps out road surfaces, the Quest corners and accelerates with almost nothing but safety in mind.
 It doesn't bound over long bumps like the Chrysler minivans, though, and its near-equal curb weight seems to be damped more effectively.

 2015 Nissan Quest

 Comfort & Quality

-The Quest has few flaws, from the front seats.
+The Quest has few other flaws, from the front seats on back.
 There's ample leg room and head room, and large adults will fit comfortably in its plushly upholstered buckets.
 The view ahead reminds us a lot of the first Japanese minivans that came to the U.S. in the 1980s, with a flat dash structure that makes for easy entry and exit, along with wide doors.